r3w0p/bobocep/docs/source/section/getting_started.rst

 - **Actions** to take when the composite event is generated: starting the fire alarms.

 The :code:`BoboComplexEvent` class is used to define complex events.
-It requires a :code:`name`, a :code:`BoboPattern` instance for the pattern to detect, and a list of :code:`BoboAction` instances to execute on composite event generation, in list order.
+It requires a :code:`name`, a :code:`BoboPattern` instance for the pattern to detect, and a :code:`BoboAction` instance to execute on composite event generation.
-Data entering the system is encapsulated within :code:`PrimitiveEvent` instances, and :code:`CompositeEvent` instances are generated on complex event detection, both of which are subclasses of the :code:`BoboEvent` type.
+Data entering the system is encapsulated within :code:`PrimitiveEvent` instances, :code:`CompositeEvent` instances are generated on complex event detection, and :code:`ActionEvent` instances for when the complex event's action has been completed, all of which are subclasses of the :code:`BoboEvent` type.

 Architecture